martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 for origins which it is not prepared to service on the current connection.

-Upon recieving a CERTIFICATE frame, the reciever may validate the Exported Authenticator value by using the exported authenticator API.
+Upon receiving a CERTIFICATE frame, the receiver may validate the Exported Authenticator value by using the exported authenticator API.
 This returns either an error indicating that the message was invalid, or the certificate chain and extensions used to create the message.